-Abstract - This study reviews data from a test conducted in 1987-1988 to resolve questions about the measurement of step potentials and simulated body currents as a means of assessing the safety of a grounding system, such as substations.
-The study compares the use of different electrode designs and deployments over a variety of soils, measuring both step voltages and simulated body currents, and repeating the observations over time.
+This study reviews data from a test conducted in 1987-1988 to resolve questions concerning the making of step potentials and simulated body currents as a means of assessing the safety of a grounding system.
+The study compares the use of different electrode designs and deployments over a variety of soil types, measuring both step voltages and simulated body currents, and repeating the observations over time for a year and a half.

-The installation contact resistance of the testing electrode touching the earth--a practical consideration often discounted--turns out to be a major factor in the measurement: it is dominant, and the source of much uncertainty.
+The installation contact resistance of the testing electrode touching the earth, which is a practical consideration often discounted, turns out to be a major factor in the measurement: it is dominant, and the source of much uncertainty.
 The design and deployment of testing electrodes exhibit significant shortcomings.
 The variability in simulated body current measurements gives rise to cautions about their use and interpretation.
 Step potentials prove to be the easiest and most reliable measurements, although not themselves conclusive.
 The authors conclude that a good collection of measurements has to include an independent appraisal of both the source voltage and the earth resistivity, the latter including seasonally induced climatic changes.